-Teach your child limits through loving care.
-Establish rules and limits to keep your child and others safe.
-Regularly use and enforce these rules.
+Behavior management is teaching your child limits through loving care.
+Establish rules and limits your child needs to stay safe and keep others safe, and then consistently enforce them.
 All of your child's caregivers should use the same set of rules.

-It is easy to set up a negative relationship when you don't intend to.
-You may feel that all you do is correct your child.
-Praise your child for good behaviors.
-Let your child know you want those behaviors to continue.
-Be careful not to call your child "good" or "bad."
+It is easy to unintentionally set up a negative relationship where parents feel that all they do is correct their child.
+Praise your child for good behaviors, letting them know you want those behaviors to continue.
+Be careful not to tell your child they are "good" or "bad."
 It is what your child is doing that you like or do not like, not your child.

-The word "no" can lose its effect if you use it too often.
-Limit the use of "no" to the most important times.
-For example, use "no" when your child may get hurt or is hurting others.
+The word "no" can lose its effectiveness if used too often.
+Limit the use of "no" to the most important times, such as when your child may get hurt or is hurting others.
 Allow no hitting, biting, or aggressive behavior.

 Praise your child for being so special to you.
-Continue to pick up, hold and cuddle your child.
+Continue to pick up your child, hold and cuddle your child.
 Help your child express joy, anger, sadness, fear, and frustration and develop self-quieting behavior.